KharkivCSS/digest/README.md

 1. Run `bundle exec middleman`.
 2. Point your browser to http://localhost:4567/ .
+3. You can edit digests while Middleman runs in background.
+Refresh your browser to see how your changes look.
-3. When you're happy with your changes, share them:
+4. When you're happy with your changes, share them:
   1. `git add -A`
   2. `git commit -m "State your changes here`
   3. `git push origin middleman`